French bulldog – 2 years after BOAS Surgery – Terrible sleep Apnea

 SLEEP APNEA POSITIONING TIP

 You can try placing an inflated donut-shaped cone to keep the neck stretched while asleep.
-You can also tape to it a pulse electromagnetic loop (tPEMT) the help inflammation.
+You can also tape to it a pulse electromagnetic loop (tPEMT) the help with inflammation.

 Bulldog Sleep Apnea BULLY THERAPEUTICS: